sashafklein/vanilla/README.md

 ## Vanilla

-A basic vanilla rails app, preconfigured with Bootstrap, Angular, Devise, CanCan, and a basic User model, for easy future app launching.
+A basic vanilla rails app, preconfigured with Bootstrap, Angular, RSpec, HAML, Capybara, Devise, CanCan, and a basic User model, for easy future app launching.